 Are you challenged with sloping land?
 Here’s a solution to stop erosion on a hillside and create an easily-navigable terrace garden.
+Oh, and don’t forget to grab your FREE DOWNLOAD: Building a Check Log Terrace Quick Start Guide at the end of the article.

 In 2011, I started Hillside Community Garden, and as the name implies, we had a steep challenge.
 The hillside was prone to land-sliding and erosion.
 Any topsoil and nutrients that may have been there at one time had since washed away.